-Put on seal spring, and then put on spring centring ring (these parts come packaged with the mechanical seal).
+Put on seal spring, and then put on spring centering ring (these parts come packaged with the mechanical seal).
+Put on seal spring, and then put on spring centering ring (these parts come packaged with the mechanical seal).
 Now compress seal spring and install snapring (545).